Michaelpwoo/CI-Lawn-Mower-/README.md

-CodeIgniter -Lawn-Mower-
+CodeIgniter Lawn Mower
 ==============

-This web app meets all the requirement below:
+This web app meets all the requirements below:

 Client Overview: